-Lord Kitchener is committed to uphold a safe, inclusive, equitable, welcoming, nurturing, and healthy school environment.
+Lord Selkirk Elementary is committed to uphold a safe, inclusive, equitable, welcoming, nurturing, and healthy school environment.

-- Promote clear behavioural expectations of respectful and responsible citizenship that lead to a culture of safety, caring and respect amongst everyone in the school and programs and at all school-events and activities - The School Code of Conduct applies at school, during school-organized or sponsored activities, on school buses, and any behaviour even if outside of school or school hours, (including on-line behaviour), that negatively impacts the safe, caring, or orderly environment of the school, and/or student learning.
+- Promote clear behavioural expectations of respectful and responsible citizenship that lead to a culture of safety, care, and respect amongst everyone in the school and at all school-events and activities. - The School Code of Conduct applies at school, during school-organized or sponsored activities, on school buses and even outside of school or school hours.
+It includes on-line behaviour, that negatively impacts the safe, caring, or orderly environment of the school, and/or student learning.